dswah/pyGAM/docs/index.rst

   pip install .  # for an unstable "latest" dev version
   # or
-  pip install -e .  # for an editable developer/contributor
+  pip install -e .  # for an editable developer/contributor version

 Acceleration
 ------------